Keywords: RS485, RS422, RS-485, RS-422, Interface, Protocol, Line Drivers, Differential Line Drivers

 What is RS-485?
-What is Profibus?
-How do they compare to other serial protocols, and for what applications are they best suited?
-To answer these questions, the following overview compares the characteristics and capabilities of the RS-485 PHY with those of RS-232 and RS-422.
-(Throughout this article, RS refers to the respective ANSI EIA/TIA standards.)
+How does it compare to other serial protocols, and for what applications are they best suited?
+The following overview compares the characteristics and capabilities of the RS-485 PHY with those of RS-232 and RS-422.

 RS-232 is a standard that originated as a communications guide for modems, printers, and other PC peripherals.
-It provided a single-ended channel with baud rates to 20kbps, later enhanced to 1Mbps.
-Other RS-232 specifications include nominal ±5V transmit and ±3V receive (space/mark), 2V common-mode rejection, 2200pF maximum cable load capacitance, 300Ω maximum driver output resistance, 3kΩ minimum receiver (load) impedance, and 100ft (typical) maximum cable length.
-RS-232 systems are point-to-point, not multidroppable.
+It provided a single-ended channel with baud rates up to 20kbps, and later enhanced to 1Mbps.
+Other RS-232 specifications include nominal ±5V transmit and ±3V receive (space/mark) signal levels, 2V common-mode rejection, 2200pF maximum cable load capacitance, 300Ω maximum driver output resistance, 3kΩ minimum receiver (load) impedance, and 100ft (typical) maximum cable length.
+RS-232 systems are point-to-point only.
 Any RS-232 system must accommodate these constraints.

 RS-422 is a unidirectional, full-duplex standard for electrically noisy industrial environments.
 It specifies a single driver with multiple receivers.
 The signal path is differential, and handles bit rates above 50Mbps.
 The receivers' common-mode range is ±7V, the driver output resistance is 100Ω maximum, and the receiver input impedance can be as low as 4kΩ.